falkheiland/runtipi-appstore/apps/authentik/metadata/description.md

 The initial installation can take several minutes to complete.

-Look at the log display in the `Logs` tag of the Authentik app.
+Look at the log display in the `Logs` tab of the Authentik app.

-***IMPORTANT: Wait until there are no new log entries created and wait at least 1 additional minute before proceeding !***
+***IMPORTANT: Wait until there are no new log entries created and wait at least 1 additional minute before proceeding !
+If the WebUI of authentik is called before the installation routine completes, it will brake the setup!***

 Now open the app and replace in the browser url anything after `/if/` and replace it with `flow/initial-setup/` and press enter.